ashoeb81/DRLND-P1/README.md

 ## Dependencies

 ### Step 1: Setup Python Environment
-To set up your python environment to run the code in this repository, follow the instructions below.
+To set up your python environment to run the code in this repository, please follow the instructions below.

 1. Create (and activate) a new environment with Python 3.6.